nikhil-ji-first/Solving-metasploitable-2/smpt-or-port-25.md

 # Summary

- -Vulnerability
+ Vulnerability
-          Lack of Encryption
+- Lack of Encryption
-          Open SMTP to the World
+- Open SMTP to the World
-          VRFY User Enumeration
+- VRFY User Enumeration

--Recommendation
-         Disable VRFY command
-         Enable STARTTLS and enforce TLS
-         Restrict via firewall or ACL

 # Conclusion

 The SMTP service presents multiple misconfigurations that allow user enumeration and insecure communication.
 While no direct remote code execution was discovered via port 25, the exposed information significantly aids in further penetration activities.